ctrlo/GADS/README.md

 # - Add data!
 ```

+## Managing the deployed database

+### Upgrade the deployed database to the latest version

+Run this after updating the code:

+`perl bin/migrate-db.pl`

-## Other useful dbic-migration commands
+### Other useful dbic-migration commands

 ```
 # Dump all data to fixtures
 ... dump_all_sets --fixture_sets all_tables